FlckNtn5220/sousChef/README.md

 * Download Flutter and follow installation steps [here](https://flutter.dev/docs/get-started/install)

 Make sure you uodate your path appropriatly and use flutter doctor to make sure everyhting is in order.
-To run on iOS make sure to follow the deploy to iOS section.
+To run an iOS emulator make sure to follow the "deploy to iOS" section.
+Also, to get the app directly onto your iOS device follow instructions [here](https://medium.com/front-end-weekly/how-to-test-your-flutter-ios-app-on-your-ios-device-75924bfd75a8).
+(Obviously if it gets on the app store you will be able to download it there instead.)

 ## Database Notes
 To connect database to python, pymongo will need to be installed. dnspython will also need to be installed if not already.